Stratadox/HydrationMapping/README.md

 ##### Has Many

-A `HasMany*` relation requires one object that `Hydrates` the collection, and one that `Hydrates` the items.
+A `HasMany*` relation requires one object that `Deserializes` the collection, and one that `Deserializes` the items.

 This approach allows for a lot of freedom in the way collections are mapped.
-The available [hydrators](https://github.com/Stratadox/Hydrator) can map the collection either as plain array or to a custom collection object.
+The available [deserializers](https://github.com/Stratadox/Deserializer) can map the collection either as plain array or to a custom collection object.

 While `HasManyNested` maps the array associated with its `key` into a collection of objects, the `HasManyEmbedded` is used when the input array itself consists of a list of scalars.
 The latter is mostly useful within nested structures.

-These hydrators may in turn be `MappedHydrator` instances.
-The combination is able to map entire structures of objects in all kinds and shapes.
+These deserializers may in turn use mapped hydrator instances.
+The combination
+is able to map entire structures of objects in all kinds and shapes.

 ##### Proxies

 [`Proxies`](https://github.com/Stratadox/Proxy) are used to allow for lazy loading.
-Rather than hydrators, they take a factory to create objects that, in turn, load the "real" object in place of the proxy.
+Rather than deserializers, they take a factory to create objects that, in turn, load the "real" object in place of the proxy whenever called upon.

 Lazy has-one relations can be mapped with the `HasOneProxy` mapping.
 Lazy has-many relationships have the option to be normally lazy, or extra lazy.